antvis/vendor/README.md

 bun run scripts/build.ts
 ```

+## 📦 Contributing New Packages

+If you need to add a new package to @antv/vendor, please follow these steps:

+1. Fork this repository
+2. Create a new branch for your package addition
+3. Add the new package to `package.json` dependencies
+4. Update the build configuration in `scripts/build.ts` if necessary
+5. Build and test the package locally using `bun run build`
+6. Update the README.md to include the new package in the "Included Packages" list and "Version Information" section
+7. Create a Pull Request with:
+   - A clear description of why this package is needed
+   - Any potential impact on existing functionality
+   - Confirmation that the package has been tested

+Note: Please ensure the package you're adding is compatible with both ESM and CommonJS module systems.

 ## 📄 License

 This project is released under the MIT license, but the vendor'ed in libraries include other licenses (e.g. ISC) that we enumerate in our package.json:license field.